670100A January: THE END.

 - Come Home Baby I (Barry Mann/Cynthia Weill)

-- Come Home Baby II (Barry Mann/Cynthia Weill) –short remix edit
+- Come Home Baby II (Barry Mann/Cynthia Weill) -remixed with more brass and

 - Working In The Coalmine (Allen Toussaint) -unverified